Bright Futures Preschool

 Bright Futures students visit the senior rehabilitation center and the Petaluma Community Center during the Week of the Young Child in April.
-Special Guest Visitors include a Sonoma County librarian, Petaluma Fire Department, local dentists, and the Free Bookmobile of Sonoma County.
+Special Guest Visitors include a Sonoma County librarian, Petaluma Fire Department, and local dentists.
 Families are invited to participate in our bi-monthly Colors of Spanish family literacy program which presents stories, music and movement in Spanish.
-United Way of the Wine Country provides all families with a kindergarten readiness backpacks which includes bilingual books, My Plate nutrition information and a binder full of activities for the famiy.

 Before working in the classroom, parents are required to provide a Statement of Good Health, proof of vaccination or immunity for measels/mumps/rubella, proof of immunization for pertussis (whopping cough), annual immunization for influenza dated between August - December and a copy of a negative TB test taken in the last four years.